 How have you handled a difficult student in the past?

-What is one piece of tough feedback about your teaching that you've been given?
+What is one piece of tough feedback you've been given about your teaching?
 How did you respond and implement that feedback?

 Have you ever given a class lecture in the teacher’s stead?